Congress’ victories are not discussed as widely as its defeats, says Chhattisgarh CM Bhupesh Baghel

 In an interview to The Indian Express, published on Tuesday, Baghel said: “We won Punjab with a two-third majority, won Chhattisgarh with a three-fourth majority, we won Madhya Pradesh, Rajasthan, Jharkhand, we are in government in Maharashtra.
 In one or two places, we perform weakly….but that is discussed widely but when we win…that is not talked about.”

-He also pointed out that the Bharatiya Janata Party was not winning everywhere, adding that in some states they managed to form the government through the “backdoor”, and by “breaking parties”.
+He also pointed out that the Bharatiya Janata Party was not winning everywhere, adding that in some states they managed to form the government through the “backdoor” and by “breaking parties”.
 “Even in Bihar...they just scraped through,” the Chhattisgarh chief minister added.

-The Rashtriya Janata Dal put up a strong fight in the Bihar Assembly polls and emerged the single-largest party with 75 seats.
+Opposition party Rashtriya Janata Dal put up a strong fight in the Bihar Assembly polls and emerged the single-largest party with 75 seats.
 The Congress won only 19 seats out of the 70 that it had contested.
 The Left parties put up an impressive performance with 16 wins.

 Baghel also spoke about the infighting in the Congress, and reiterated his call to discuss the matters raised in the party forum.
 “Ghar ki baat toh aap bahar main thodi na karenge [Are you going to speak about your personal matters in public?]”
 Baghel told The Indian Express.
 “See… if there is some issue between father and son at home...it has one meaning and if they take it outside...it will have a different meaning.”